Whether you’re a young adult, stay-at-home parent or a retiree, you likely have a need for life insurance.

-- 1. Health conditions a medical professional is helping you control and manage.These conditions could include high cholesterol, hypertension, asthma, thyroid conditions, heart murmurs, diabetes, being overweight and more.
+- Health conditions a medical professional is helping them successfully manage: These conditions could include high cholesterol, hypertension, asthma, thyroid conditions, heart murmurs, diabetes, being overweight and more.

-2. More serious conditions that you had in the past.
-This can include heart attack or heart surgery, cancer, stroke and other diseases.
-“Things an insurer will consider include the type and severity of the illness, the time that’s elapsed since the diagnosis, the stability of your health and your treatment regimen,” says John Ptaszynski, chief life underwriter at Erie Insurance.
+- More serious conditions in their past: This can include heart attack or heart surgery, cancer, stroke and other diseases.
+Though insurers’ pre-coverage medical exams and the individuals they choose to insure may differ, most will consider the type and severity of the illness, the time that’s elapsed since the diagnosis and the stability of their health and treatment regimen, before making a decision.

-Three things to keep in mind
+Three Things to Keep in Mind

-First, never assume a health condition automatically disqualifies you from obtaining life insurance.
-“Don’t think that you can’t get life insurance because you’re in less than perfect health,” he says.
-“You may very well be eligible for coverage—so always check with a licensed insurance agent to find out for sure.”
+- Never assume a health condition automatically disqualifies you from obtaining life insurance.
+Sure, maybe your health is less than perfect but you may be eligible for coverage, so always check with a licensed insurance agent to be sure.